digital-land/check-brownfield-land-data/README.md

+[!IMPORTANT]

+# Important - this application is deprecated

+This application has been replaced by [Submit and update your planning data](https://submit.planning.data.gov.uk/)

+The original application running in Heroku [Check your brownfield land data](https://brownfield-sites-validator.herokuapp.com/) redirects to the new application.

+The redirection is handled in the [application/factory.py](application/factory.py) file using a "before_request" decorator to intercept all requests.

-# Check brownfield land data
+## Check brownfield land data

 ## Getting started